ClementTsang/bottom/README.md

 - `-r <RATE>`, `--rate <RATE>` will set the refresh rate in _milliseconds_.
 Lowest it can go is 250ms, the highest it can go is 2<sup>128</sup> - 1.
 Defaults to 1000ms, and lower values may take more resources due to more frequent polling of data, and may be less accurate in some circumstances.

+- `-l`, `--left_legend` will move external table legends to the left side rather than the right side.
+Right side is default.

 ### Keybindings

 #### General